isomerpages/bca-buildsg/_our-stories/Interviews/The Modular Construction Mastermind.md

 </p>
 <p>A: There are two paths one can take to be become a production manager.
-If you are technical or engineering trained, you can be a project manager focusing on the design of prefabricated modules, As technical expertise is essential to review design feasibility and managing the setup of these modules.</p>
+If you are technical or engineering trained, you can be a project manager focusing on the design of prefabricated modules, as technical expertise is essential to reviewing design feasibility and managing the setup of these modules.</p>
-<p>Alternatively, you can enter the field as a project manager without an
-engineering background.
-In this role, you'll oversee budgets, schedules, vendors, monitor onsite work progress, and coordinate with other consultants and contractors.</p>
 <p>For those interested in the M&amp;E roles in the Built Environment sector,
 there are several routes to explore.
 Starting as an M&amp;E consultant is common, where you design and advise on M&amp;E systems.
 Alternatively, you could join a contractor to learn about traditional M&amp;E systems and their installation.
-Another option is to work with a specialist firm like TOM, where you can gain experience in organising and implementing new M&amp;E solutions in modern buildings.</p>
+Another option is to work with a specialist firm like Tech Onshore MEP-Prefabricators (TOM), where you can gain experience in organising and implementing new M&amp;E solutions in modern buildings.</p>
 <p><strong>Q: What is one interesting thing about your job?</strong>
 </p>
 <p>A: People might assume that this job involves wearing safety boots and